Photos: Cargo jet splits in half after skidding off runaway in Costa Rica - NewsBreak

 Photos: Cargo jet splits in half after skidding off runaway in Costa Rica

-SAN JOSE, Costa Rica (AP) — A DHL cargo jet has broken in half after sliding off the runway while landing at San Jose’s international airport.
+SAN JOSE, Costa Rica (AP) — A DHL cargo jet broke in half after sliding off the runway while landing at San Jose’s international airport .

 The fire department says the Boeing 757 had taken off from Juan Santamaría Airport just west of the capital but decided to return after detecting a failure in the hydraulic system.
 Officials say that upon landing the aircraft skidded, turned and broke in two, exposing its cargo.